galvanixer/thinkingatoms/content/posts/Metals_Biology.md

     srcset=""
     sizes=""
     alt="An example image"
-    caption="An intricate map of copper’s journey within cells: from its entry via transporters like CTR1, to its roles in energy metabolism (cytochrome c oxidase), synthesis of bio-compounds (lysyl oxidase, dopamine β-hydroxylase), and signaling pathways (mTOR and RAF).
-Copper’s dynamic movement highlights its vital functions in maintaining cellular energy, regulating oxidative stress, and driving metabolic and signaling processes necessary for life."
 >}}
+An intricate map of copper’s journey within cells: from its entry via transporters like CTR1, to its roles in energy metabolism (cytochrome c oxidase), synthesis of bio-compounds (lysyl oxidase, dopamine β-hydroxylase), and signaling pathways (mTOR and RAF).
+Copper’s dynamic movement highlights its vital functions in maintaining cellular energy, regulating oxidative stress, and driving metabolic and signaling processes necessary for life.
+Taken from {{< cite "CopperBiology2021" >}}
+{{</ imgset >}}

 Copper also helps protect our cells.
 When our cells make energy, they produce **reactive oxygen species (ROS)**, which can be harmful if they build up.
 Copper helps control these by being part of another enzyme called **superoxide dismutase 1 (SOD1)**, which neutralizes ROS and keeps our cells safe from damage.
 Also, copper helps our body use **iron** properly.
 Iron is needed for making parts inside our cells that are crucial for energy production.
 Copper makes sure iron works correctly, ensuring everything runs smoothly inside our cells {{< cite "CopperSignalingMammalian2013">}}.